 - Understand what they are doing well, and what their next steps are

-- Set goals and objectives (next steps) for their future learnings
+- Set goals and objectives (next steps) for their future learning

 - Co-author, with the teacher, an action plan for achieving their learning goal

 - Provide feedback and input to help us enhance learning throughout the school

-- Make suggestions and explore ways improve the collective experiences of our students
+- Make suggestions and explore ways to improve the collective experiences of our students

 2) We are also focused on improving our ability to effectively and descriptively assess and communicate student learning.

 - British Columbia has a redesigned curriculum, which means that we are also redesigning how we assess and report on student progress.
 The goal of communicating student progress is to ensure that families are well informed about their children’s progress.
 As a result, we are working to support new practices for communicating student learning.

 - All of our teachers are committed to learning more about effective assessment strategies that are aligned with the redesigned curriculum, including:

 - Increasing the opportunities for student reflections and self-assessments; thus deepening the partnership between students and teachers in the assessment of learning and reporting of progress

-- Developing common language and common understandings of the core competencies, big ideas and the proficiency scales, which are the some of the hallmarks of the new provincial curriculum
+- Developing common language and common understandings of the core competencies, big ideas and the proficiency scales, which are some of the hallmarks of the new provincial curriculum

 - Digital portfolio posts (ongoing)

 - Learning conferences (fall and spring)

 - Student Reflection of the Core Competencies (ongoing)

 - Year End Summary of Progress & Self-Assessment of the Core Competencies

 - All Bridge staff have been exploring the use of e-portfolios to communicate and report on student learning and will continue to do so this year.

 Background – the Development of the School Focus for 2019 - 2020